AymanDwikat/ToDoList-jQuery-ITG/README.md

-## Responsive To-Do List Application Using jQuery
+## Responsive To-Do List Application

 This project is a simple, responsive To-Do List application built with **HTML**, **CSS**, **Bootstrap**, and **jQuery**.
 The application allows users to add, edit, delete, and delete all tasks, set deadlines, and save tasks in local storage for persistence.
 It features a responsive design that works seamlessly across desktop and mobile devices.